Cell Sorting Guidelines

 To help maximize cell recovery, we need to know:

-1. how many cells are present in your unsorted population
+1. How many cells are present in your unsorted population

-2. the estimated frequency of the target population
+2. The estimated frequency of the target population

-3. the number of cells that you require after the sort
+3. The number of cells that you require after the sort

-4. the desired result; high cell yield or high purity
+4. The desired result; high cell yield or high purity

 Instrument Sterility